blockscout/blockscout-rs/stats/README.md

 | `STATS__DISABLE_​INTERNAL_TRANSACTIONS` | | Disable functionality that utilizes internal transactions.
 In particular, disable internal transactions ratio check for starting the service and related charts (`newContracts`, `lastNewContracts`, and `contractsGrowth`).
 It has a higher priority than config files and respective envs. | `false` |

 [anchor]: <> (anchors.envs.end.service)

+##### Conditional start
+In order to prevent incorrect statistics from being collected, there is an option to automatically delay chart update.
+This is controlled by `STATS_CONDITIONAL_​START_*` environmental variables.

+The service will periodically check the enabled start conditions and start updating charts once they are satisfied.

 <details><summary>Server settings</summary>
 <p>